 Grade K Grade 1 Grade 2 Grade 3 4.
 With prompting and support, ask and answer questions about unknown words in a text.
 (See grade K Language standards 4-6 additional expectations.)
-CA 4.
-Ask and answer questions to help determine or clarify the meaning of words and phrases in a text.
+4. Ask and answer questions to help determine or clarify the meaning of words and phrases in a text.
 (See grade 1 Language standards 4-6 for additional expectations.)
 CA 4.
 Determine the meaning of words and phrases in a text relevant to a grade 2 topic or subject area.
 (See grade 2 Language standards 4-6 for additional expectations.CA 4.
 Determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 3 topic or subject area.
 (See grade 3 Language standards 4-6 for additional expectations.)
+CA

-CA 5: Analyze the structure of texts, i n, chapter, scene, or stanza) relat including how specific sentences, p paragraphs, and larger portions Grade K Grade 1 Grade 2 Grade 3 Identify the front cover, back cover, and title page of a book.
-Anchor standard et al. (19) 5.
-Know and use various text structures (e.g., sequence) and text features (e.g., headings, tables of contents, glossaries, electronic menus, icons) to locate key facts or information in a text.
+ANCHOR STANDARD 5: Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of the text (e.g., a section, chapter, scene, or stanza) relate to each other and the whole.

+Grade K Grade 1 Grade 2 Grade 3 Identify the front cover, back cover, and title page of a book.
+5. Know and use various text structures (e.g., sequence) and text features (e.g., headings, tables of contents, glossaries, electronic menus, icons) to locate key facts or information in a text.
 CA 5.
-Assess how point of view or pu Know and use various text features (e.g., captions, bold print, subheadings, glossaries, indexes, electronic menus, icons) to locate key facts or information in a text efficiently.
-Use text features and search tools (e.g., key words, sidebars, hyperlinks) to locate information relevant to a given topic efficiently. e of a text.
+Know and use various text features (e.g., captions, bold print, subheadings, glossaries, indexes, electronic menus, icons) to locate key facts or information in a text efficiently.
+5. Use text features and search tools (e.g., key words, sidebars, hyperlinks) to locate information relevant to a given topic efficiently.